exercism/python/concepts/functions/introduction.md

 The indentation is important because Python relies on it to know where that block of code ends.
 The function body ends at either the end of the program or just before the next line of code that is _not_ indented.
 Since `hello()` does not specify a `return` value, it executes its side effect - which is calling `print()`  -- and then returns `None`.
-Finally, we call the function by using its name and the parentheses.
+Finally, we call the function by using its name and the parentheses - which signals to the Python interpreter that this is a _callable_ name.

 Following is an example of a function with a return value: